mike-uffelman/art-prints/README.md

 Art Prints is an e-commerce application, where users can search images and add them to a shopping cart.

 This application is built to mimick the user experience of an e-commerce website.
-Features include image search, product customization (size and quantity), shopping cart review/edit/delete, search history, product reviews, similar product tags, and more.
+Features include keyword search, product customization (size and quantity), shopping cart review/edit/delete, search history, product reviews, similar product tags, and more.

 This is a client-side single-page application (SPA) built using React for the client interface capabilities, React Redux for centralized state management, React Router for client-side routing, and Unsplash API for image search.